ipodao/alldoc/Node/api/http.md

       'Content-Length': body.length,
       'Content-Type': 'text/plain' });

-This method must only be called once on a message and it must be called before [response.end()][] is called.
+一个消息只能调用一次这个方法。必须在 [response.end()][] 之前调用。

 If you call [response.write()][] or [response.end()][] before calling this, the implicit/mutable headers will be calculated and call this function for you.

-Note: that Content-Length is given in bytes not characters.
-The above example works because the string `'hello world'` contains only single byte characters.
-If the body contains higher coded characters then `Buffer.byteLength()` should be used to determine the number of bytes in a given encoding.
-And Node does not check whether Content-Length and the length of the body which has been transmitted are equal or not.
+注意`Content-Length`单位是字节不是字符。对于多字节字符串，利用`Buffer.byteLength()`获取字节长度。Node不会检查`Content-Length`的响应体的长度是否匹配。

 ### response.setTimeout(msecs, callback)

 * `msecs` {Number}
 * `callback` {Function}

 Sets the Socket's timeout value to `msecs`.
 If a callback is provided, then it is added as a listener on the `'timeout'` event on the response object.

 If no `'timeout'` listener is added to the request, the response, or the server, then sockets are destroyed when they time out.
 If you assign a handler on the request, the response, or the server's `'timeout'` events, then it is your responsibility to handle timed out sockets.

 ### response.statusCode

 When using implicit headers (not calling [response.writeHead()][] explicitly), this property controls the status code that will be sent to the client when the headers get flushed.

 Example:

     response.statusCode = 404;

 After response header was sent to the client, this property indicates the status code which was sent out.

 ### response.statusMessage

 When using implicit headers (not calling `response.writeHead()` explicitly), this property controls the status message that will be sent to the client when the headers get flushed.
 If this is left as `undefined` then the standard message for the status code will be used.

 Example:

     response.statusMessage = 'Not found';

 After response header was sent to the client, this property indicates the status message which was sent out.

 ### response.setHeader(name, value)

-Sets a single header value for implicit headers.
+Sets a single header value for **implicit** headers.
 If this header already exists in the to-be-sent headers, its value will be replaced.
 Use an array of strings here if you need to send multiple headers with the same name.

 Example: